digitalFrybread/SMARTRIB3/README.md

 ./target/release/substrate-ndn --dev
 ```

-If you are intrested running a node on Native Derivatives Test Network you can contact <link>smartrib3@digitalfrybead.com</link>
+If you are intrested running a node on Native Derivatives Test Network you can contact <link href="smartrib3@digitalfrybead.com"></link>
-ki

  Build spec, `./target/release/substrate-ndn build-spec --chain staging > ndn-staging.json`